Cesar-Jim/pokechallenge/README.md

 ## Main Challenges / Lessons Learned

 1. Revision of the API documentation took quite some time, especially for the pagination part.
-2. Used axios library for the first time and, which greatly helped to handle http requests.
-Not sure if its one of the bests one out there but quite handy.
+2. Used "axios" library for the first time.
+I've learned that it is very useful to handle http requests.
 3. Implementation of async/await proved to work pretty well.

 ---

 ## What I have done differently?

 1. Used Sass preprocessor to streamline styling.

 ---

 ## Next Steps and Future Goals

-1. Beautify the application with CSS and probably implement GreenSock animations for greater impact
+1. Beautify the application with CSS and probably implement GreenSock animations for greater impact.
-2. Order the list using a convenient sorting algorithm
+2. Order the list using a convenient sorting algorithm.
 3. Once the data is sorted, add searching capabilities using binary seacrh.
-Which provides an efficient O(Log n)
+Which provides an efficient O(Log n) time complexity.

 ---